ResursBank/ResursBank.github.io/docs/after-shop-service-api/finalize-payment.md

   </soapenv:Envelope>
 </soapenv:Envelope>
 ```

-Note!
-When handling Visa/Mastercard-transcations, you must finalize 100% of
+> Note!When handling Visa/Mastercard-transcations, you must finalize
-the authorized amount
+> 100% of the authorized amount